1/350 Royal Navy 15" (38.1cm) MKII HMS Hood (1941)

-1/350 Scale Royal Navy 15" (38.1cm) MKII Turrets as carried by HMS Hood in 1941.
+1/350 Scale Royal Navy 15" (38.1cm) MKII as carried by HMS Hood in 1941.
 These are highly detailed parts for anybody wishing to build HMS Hood as she appeared upon her sinking, these are ideal replacements for the inaccurate parts found in the Trumpeter kit.
 These parts are modelled from the John Roberts plans and many reference photographs and information.
 Barrels are printed seperately and can be elevated as desired.
 These are the most accurate and detailed HMS Hood Turrets available, only for the real Hood purists.
 Can be used in conjunction with Micro Master Premium Collection 1/350 UP Launchers as seen in render (NOT included with Turrets)

 - 4x Turrets (All individual)